postech-dblab-iitp/api-broker/contrib/readme/README_TMP.txt

-This directory is for temporary files during CUBRID operation.
+This directory is for temporary files during API Broker operation.
 Please do not delete this directory.